aws/aws-advanced-jdbc-wrapper/docs/driver-specific/postgresql/postgresql.md

 The Aurora integration tests are focused on testing connection strings and failover capabilities of any driver PostgreSQL tests are currently supported, MySQL tests will be added in the future.
-The tests are run in docker but make a connection to test against an Aurora cluster.
+The tests are run in Docker but make a connection to test against an Aurora cluster.

 macOS:
 ```bash